eclipse-theia/theia-website/src/docs/user_ai.md

 ### Configuring MCP Servers

 To configure MCP servers, open the preferences and add entries to the `MCP Servers Configuration` section.
-Each server requires a unique identifier (e.g., `"brave-search"` or `"filesystem"`) and configuration details such as the command, arguments, optional environment variables and autostart (true by default). **For Windows users, please see the additional information below**.
+Each server requires a unique identifier (e.g., `"brave-search"` or `"filesystem"`) and can be configured in one of two ways:

+1. **Local MCP Server**: Specify a command to execute locally with arguments and optional environment variables.
+2. **Remote MCP Server**: Provide a server URL, authentication token, and optional authentication header name.

-`"autostart"` (true by default) will automatically start the respective MCP server whenever you restart your IDE.
-In your current session, however, you'll still need to **manually start it** using the `"MCP Start MCP Server"` command (see below).
+Both configurations support the `autostart` option (true by default), which automatically starts the respective MCP server whenever you restart your IDE.
+In your current session, however, you'll still need to **manually start it** using the `"MCP: Start MCP Server"` command (see below).

 **Example Configuration:**